Skip to main content

 4.

-Registered psychiatric nurses participate in activities related to medical assistance in dying only as permitted under the Criminal Code and other legislation, regulations, regulatory college standards, and provincial and organizational policy and procedures.
+Registered psychiatric nurses participate in activities related to medical assistance in dying only as permitted under the Criminal Code of Canada and other legislation, regulations, regulatory college standards, and provincial and organizational policy and procedures.

 5.